sassoftware/viya4-monitoring-kubernetes/logging/Azure_log_analytics_workspaces.md

 After deploying this solution, the collected log messages appear as a new table, **viya_logs_CL**, in the ***Custom Logs*** grouping within the specified Log Analytics workspace.
-The structure of this table is similar to the structure of the log messages that are surfaced in Kibana when using the standard logging solution.
+The structure of this table is similar to the structure of the log messages that are surfaced in OpenSearch Dashboards when using the standard logging solution.
 However, due to features of the Azure API, the names of some fields are slightly different.
 The tables feature a flattened data model, so multi-level JSON fields appear as multiple